 Thought has gone into the order and content in the board deck template.
 Let’s go through each slide now so you understand them and the thought behind them.

 - This sets the scene for the meeting and ensures everyone agrees with the agenda

-Slide 1: Title of the board deck
+Slide 1: Title of the board presentation

 - Add your logo and change the date.
 Simple

 - The format is always the same so investors know what is coming

 - The only thing that changes in terms of content are your ‘focus sessions.’
 Think critically about what they are and input a brief header for the topic

 - Month to month, you can change the time allocation, depending on what needs to be covered and feedback you got before the meeting

 - Best practice is ensuring one big topic is covered.
 This slide explicitly states: 1/ what is keeping you up at night, and 2/ how your board can specifically help